Mainframe-Archive/dovetail/README.md

 $ make
 ```

 and then let yourself get distracted.
-That's going to take awhile.
+It's going to take awhile for it to
+download and compile dovecot.

 ### Dovetail